vatsalya-gupta/bgutbook/manuscript/part_2_regular_expressions/chapter_203_regular_expressions_3_anchors.md

 {#exercise_13_02}
 #### Exercise 13.02
-Match every empty line in examples.txt
+Count how many empty lines are contained in the file examples.txt

 [Go to solution](#solution_13_02)